-The stability of your computer is very crucial when you start getting serious about music production.
-You can produce music on most of the computers and laptops available in the market with lighter software choices.
-However, if you are planning to get serious about music production you should consider investing in a computer with at least the following specifications:
+A powerful computer is crucial when you start getting serious about music production.
+You can produce music on most computers and laptops available on the market.
+For better efficiency, you should consider investing in a better computer if you plan to go serious with music production.

 - CPU – Intel i3 Processor or equivalent (A higher-powered processor is highly recommended if your budget allows)